MappingDragon/valerian-portfolio/docs/recommendations.md

 :::info[They Said...]

 Theadora is an exceptional senior technical writer at Big Fish Games, combining deep technical expertise with a talent for clear, engaging documentation.
-His ability to distill complex information into user-friendly content has been invaluable in enhancing both internal and external partner-facing materials.
-Theadora’s keen eye for detail, strong collaboration skills, and commitment to delivering high-quality work make him a standout in his field.
+Her ability to distill complex information into user-friendly content has been invaluable in enhancing both internal and external partner-facing materials.
+Theadora’s keen eye for detail, strong collaboration skills, and commitment to delivering high-quality work make him a standout in her field.
 He is not only a skilled writer but also a creative problem-solver who elevates every project he touches.
 Any team would be lucky to have him!

 :::